-Reporting to the Production Manager, as Safety & Health Manager, you will be responsible for developing, implementing and monitoring company safety & health programs and work practices to build a safety culture and ensure regulatory compliance at the local, state and federal levels.
+Reporting to the Production Manager, as Field Safety & Health Manager, you will be responsible for developing, implementing and monitoring company safety & health programs and work practices to build a safety culture and ensure regulatory compliance at the local, state and federal levels.
 You will directly manage a team of four to six professionals.

 Performing your Role

 With your strong experience, upon joining us you will hit the ground running.
 You will immediately entrench yourself in learning what we have in place, get to know your team and other key stakeholders, and establish yourself as a subject matter expert.
 You will look at our programs and policies and update, revise, streamline and/or create new programs / policies / procedures as appropriate, always effectively communicating changes to create and maintain a safe workplace.
 We expect there will be a mix of writing new and improving existing programs.

 Being in the field, leading meetings and gathering information, brainstorming with your team, generating reports and reviewing data / safety statistics, investigations etc. will all be tools you will use to identify issues and successes and recommend solutions and strategies for continuous improvement.
 You will maintain high expectations with the goal of zero accidents year-over-year.
 To reach your goal, in the following areas, your specific responsibilities will include: